srcfoundry/kinesis/README.md

 <br/>

 A system could also be viewed as a collection of containers, each catering to an aspect of the overall system.
 Container could be considered as a component too.
-In addition to modelling container <-> component heirachies emphasis is also provided on how components act on a stimuli (```events or messages```) and communicate with each other.
+In addition to modelling container <-> component hierachies emphasis is also provided on how components act on a stimuli (```events or messages```) and communicate with each other.

 Each component gets to implement its own logic within each lifecycle stage, namely ```preinit, Init, PostInit, Start, Stop``` etc. The stage to which a component transitions next, is determined by a simple state machine (SM), generically implemented to oversee a component.
 Due to this generic nature, the SM is not involved with how each component would run within a stage or how it recovers from an error condition.
 Have a look at Component lifecycle FSM defined [here](https://github.com/srcfoundry/kinesis/blob/5c87ad24312a2f5613688da46cdc21c769c73474/component/container.go#L210)